-The fun stuff!
 ULA offers a few different colors to choose from, plus optional name embroidery for $15.
 You can even go all out and customize every section of your pack.
-I bought a stock red version to save money, but if you’re going to be looking at your pack every day for weeks or months it may be worth the cost to make it look gorgeous and unique.
+I bought a stock red version to save money, but in hindsight I wish I’d splurged for a custom color.
+If you’re going to be looking at your pack every day for weeks or months it may be worth the cost to make it look gorgeous and unique.

-Since I bought my ULA Circuit, they’ve stopped including the add-ons and instead offer them separately as accessories.
+Since I bought my Circuit, ULA has stopped including optional add-ons with the pack.
+Now they’re offered separately as accessories so buyers can pick and choose what they really need.
 Here are the add-ons to consider:

 - Hydration sleeve: If you hike with a hydration bladder, this is a must.
 Bladders can be hard to get in and out of loaded packs, but this sleeve makes it easier to slide in and out and also keeps the bladder positioned properly inside the pack.